flowstatechris/ethmachine/README.md

 # Basic Flash Arbitrage Project

-This project demonstrates a basic flash loan arbitrage transaction.
+This project demonstrates a basic flash loan arbitrage transaction using the AAVE protocol API